RobertTalbert/discretecs-vault/Dirac's Theorem.md

 Consider this graph with $n=8$ vertices:
 ![[dirac-example.png]]
 The degree sequence of the graph is 6, 6, 5, 5, 5, 5, 4, 4.
-So the degree of each vertex is greater than or equal to $8/2 = 4$.
+We can see from here that the degree of each vertex is greater than or equal to $8/2 = 4$.
 Dirac's Theorem would then imply that $G$ has a [[Hamiltonian path and circuit|Hamilton circuit]].
 Dirac's Theorem gives only the *existence* of this circuit; it doesn't say what it is, or how to find it.
+However,

 ## Resources